-Figure 8.13.2-7 Data anonymization in MR-DC when the SN is the SgNB
+Figure 8.13.2.7-1 Data anonymization in MR-DC when the SN is the SgNB

-0. The gNB-CU-CP, the gNB-CU-UP, the gNB-DU receives the MDT configuration from EM and select the suitable UEs for MDT data collection.
-The anonymization MDT configuration parameter from the EM is considered to be IMEI-TAC.

-- 1. For the management based MDT activation in gNB-CU-UP and/or in gNB-DU, if the gNB-CU-UP and/or the gNB-DU receive an MDT Configuration including the anonymization parameter set to IMEI-TAC, the gNB-CU-UP and/or gNB-DU send CELL TRAFFIC TRACE message to the gNB-CU-CP for this UE, including Trace ID and privacy indicator. - 2.
+- 0. The gNB-CU-CP, the gNB-CU-UP, the gNB-DU receives the MDT configuration from EM and select the suitable UEs for MDT data collection.
+The anonymization MDT configuration parameter from the EM is considered to be IMEI-TAC. - For the management based MDT activation in gNB-CU-UP and/or in gNB-DU, if the gNB-CU-UP and/or the gNB-DU receive an MDT Configuration including the anonymization parameter set to IMEI-TAC, the gNB-CU-UP and/or gNB-DU send CELL TRAFFIC TRACE message to the gNB-CU-CP for this UE, including Trace ID and privacy indicator. - 2.
 For the management based MDT activation in gNB-CU-CP, upon receiving the CELL TRAFFIC TRACE message from E1/F1, the gNB-CU-CP shall send a CELL TRAFFIC TRACE message to the MN for this UE, including Trace ID and privacy indicator. - 3.
 The MN sends a CELL TRAFFIC TRACE message to the CN for this UE, including Trace ID and privacy indicator.
-The CN forwards Trace ID and UE identity to the TCE.
+The CN forwards Trace ID and other information to the TCE as specified in TS 32.422 [20].